cmake-basis/BASIS/data/template/README.txt

   - config/             Package configuration files.
   - data/               Auxiliary data required by the executables (optional).
   - doc/                Software documentation such as the user manual.
+  - example/            Example input files.
+  - include/            Public header files of libraries.
-  - src/                Source files including public header files and scripts.
+  - src/                Source code files.
+  - test/               Implementation of software tests and corresponding data.

   - AUTHORS             A list of the people who contributed to this software.
   - README              This readme file.